-This section of the Before and After School Kindergarten to Grade 6 Policies and Guidelines for School Boards is intended to provide clarification and best practices to operate before and after school programs with enhanced health and safety guidelines and/or restrictions in place for the 2020-2021 school year due to COVID-19.
+This section of the Before and After School Kindergarten to Grade 6 Policies and Guidelines for School Boards is intended to provide clarification and best practices to operate before and after school programs with enhanced health and safety guidelines and/or restrictions in place for the 2021-2022 school year due to COVID-19.

-To support consistency for children and families, the ministry has revised this guidance document, where possible, to align with the provincial Guide to reopening Ontario's schools, the COVID-19 guidance on school outbreak management, as well as the information at the COVID-19 reopening schools webpage.
+To support consistency for children and families, the ministry has revised this guidance document, where possible, to align with the provincial Guide to reopening Ontario's Schools, as well as the information at the COVID-19 reopening schools webpage.